zordius/iso-call/README.md

 **Client**

-Use <a href="https://github.com/substack/node-browserify">browserify</a> + <a href="https://github.com/benbria/aliasify">aliasify</a> to bundle your application and iso-call for browser:
+A. Use <a href="https://github.com/substack/node-browserify">browserify</a> + <a href="https://github.com/benbria/aliasify">aliasify</a> to bundle your application and iso-call for browser:

 ```sh
 npm install browserify aliasify --save-dev